readycomputingjames/cache-manage-suite/README_cache_manage.txt

 --stop = Stop all instances on this machine

---user-exists = Show if OS user account exists in Cache
+--user-exists = Show if OS user account exists in Cache and is enabled

 --version = Print out script version